18F/handbook/_pages/18f/how-18f-works/research-guidelines.md

 When sending participant agreements electronically, please use our [participant agreement email template](https://docs.google.com/document/d/1t01t_eLYWJXuKdJkhiyBqkWf4Yr5XsFAbNv-BDAZqzE/edit).
 This template clearly specifies how people can opt out of a study and/or request that we do not contact them in the future.

+## Compensating user research participants

+### Background

+As long ago as 2012 for PIFs and 2014 for 18F, the idea of paying for users to provide feedback has been discussed in depth.
+Our teams attempted to incentivize users to participate in our tests with gift cards or pizza or even payment to attend.
+This model implicated a number of appropriations law issues, among other regulations-based issues, that resulted in the concept of paying for user testing being rejected.
+So while we *could* conduct user research, we weren’t able to *compensate* users until relatively recently.

+Fortunately, we have made a lot of progress in developing approved processes for compensating research participants.
+We will continue to update this page as we streamline and refine our practices.

+### Should I compensate research participants?

+In general, if you are conducting research with members of the public, you should compensate them for their time and expertise.
+Offering compensation is critical to reaching the people most in need of government services.
+It helps ensure that we are gathering feedback and input from diverse audiences to develop and improve our products and services.
+It makes it easier to recruit participants, especially from underserved communities, and helps build trust.
+Without providing incentives and compensation, we are likely to hear only from the people who can afford to volunteer their time.

+However, there are exceptions when it comes to financial compensation.
+Federal government employees, paid NGO staff, and private company employees being interviewed or participating in research activities as part of their paid duties are typically not eligible for compensation.
+Additionally, state, local, tribal and territory government employees are likely not eligible.
+You should work directly with your participants to understand any restrictions on financial compensation or other relevant rules and regulations.

+In addition to paying participants, there are other ways to recognize the value of participants’ knowledge and experience.
+These can include:
+- Opportunity to provide feedback on design over time
+- Resources for additional information on the topic
+- Offer to find out answers to questions they may have
+- Whenever possible, share the outcomes of the research

+### What authorization and approvals do I need?

+**TTS User Research Participant Compensation Justification Checklist:** Each project team must document their need to compensate user research participants by creating a justification for user research [(template)](https://docs.google.com/document/d/15SxB0JCi-OvTD2lLokkuixb9sWuu1i2v-K8wGhPqcno/edit).
+Teams can use this [sample justification](https://docs.google.com/document/d/1dNxmqlvtTwFbVBnypsVqA4rU2aNS1oXA1k4tmWLSwUw/edit#heading=h.qgqf6gne4pg0) for reference.
+Teams do not need to submit this justification, but they must keep a copy in the [user research compensation justifications folder](https://drive.google.com/drive/folders/0AGmTTInlTCCQUk9PVA).

+The justification answers the following questions:
+Does this work directly advance GSA’s or the client’s statutory mission and objectives?
+Does the benefit to the government outweigh the benefit to the individual?
+Has the agency attempted to accomplish its goals through means other than paid user research?
+Interagency Agreement (IAA) Attachment B - User Research Compensation Authorization: Additionally, this approved attachment [(template)](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY)) must be part of your project’s IAA (if you have one).
+If it is not, work with your account manager to get it signed by an authorized official at the partner agency.

+The partner’s OGC will need to provide TTS a concurrence that “the benefit accruing to [the requesting agency] in obtaining this feedback outweighs the personal nature of this expense.
+[The requesting agency] has also determined that the feedback from this user research will directly advance the statutory mission and objectives of [the requesting agency]."

+### How much compensation should I offer?

+While TTS is working to standardized base rates, the IAA [Attachment B - User Research Compensation Authorization](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY) sets a rate of $70 an hour for moderated research sessions.
+From 2020 research on third-party recruiters, the median range was between $50 to $70 per person per hour (this does not account for recruiting expenses an organization might incur).
+Recruitment and support averaged about $125 per participant, which means that the total cost for a moderated session would be about $195 per person.

+In 2022, TTS considers $70/hour as a starting point for compensation.
+Teams should consider the factors of equity and complexity of the research when determining compensation for user research on their project.
+Review additional considerations (internal use).

 ## Managing Personally Identifiable Information (PII)

 We work in the open, but we need to be mindful of discussing agency partners, collecting any PII, or accidentally disclosing PII.